CloudLabsAI-Azure/hack-in-a-day-challenges/visual-assistant-with-gen-ai/getting-started.md

 > **Note:** If the VM is not in use, please **deallocate** it to avoid unnecessary resource consumption.

-## Let's Get Started with Microsoft Fabric Real-Time Intelligence
+## Let's Get Started with Microsoft Azure

 1. In the JumpVM, click on **Microsoft Edge** browser which is created on desktop.